Barbara A.W. Whitaker

 Class of 1974

-Barbara West Brown B.A. ’74 grew up in the Portland, Ore. area and attended Sunset High School in Beaverton.
+Barbara A.W.
+Whitaker BA ’74 grew up in the Portland, Ore. area and attended Sunset High School in Beaverton.
 After a visit to the Lewis & Clark campus, she fell in love with the school and applied for early decision.
 She planned on studying journalism, but after enrolling she learned the program was being phased out.
 She switched to the elementary education program instead, which lead to a 30-plus year career in education.

 During her time as a student, Barbara was involved in service outreach through the Sacagaweans, Amicans, and the Eurodelphians, worked as a resident assistant, participated in Outdoor School, and worked all four years in the Saga cafeteria, taking numbers in the back line.